 - It brings in the wonderful savory flavor of rosemary (which should be growing in every garden where climate allows).

-- It’s made with organic whole wheat flour instead of white flour.
-(Yes, you can use white flour if you’re prefer.)
+- It’s made with organic white whole wheat flour instead of white flour.
+(Which tastes, cooks, and looks almost identical to standard white flour.)

 For the record, our typical post-dinner dessert is usually fresh whole fruit.
 We don’t encourage people to make a regular habit of eating desserts with extra sugar added, but every now and then it’s good to have a homemade indulgence.